Ghislaine Maxwell convicted of recruiting teenage girls for Epstein sex abuse | Law-Order

 During the trial, prosecutors showed jurors bank records indicating Epstein paid Maxwell millions of dollars over the years.
 They said Maxwell was motivated to do whatever it took to keep Epstein happy in order to maintain her luxurious lifestyle.
 Maxwell's attorneys argued prosecutors were scapegoating her because Epstein was no longer alive.

-"Epstein's death left a gaping hole in the pursuit of justice for many of these women," Maxwell's lawyer Bobbi Sternheim said.
+"Epstein's death left a gaping hole in the pursuit of justice for many of these women," Sternheim said.
 "She's filling that hole, and filling that empty chair."
 But prosecutors countered by describing Maxwell as Epstein's "partner in crime https://www.reuters.com/world/us/closing-arguments-ghislaine-maxwells-sex-abuse-trial-kick-off-2021-12-20. "

 "Ghislaine Maxwell made her own choices.
 She committed crimes hand in hand with Jeffrey Epstein.
 She was a grown woman who knew exactly what she was doing," Assistant U.S. Attorney Alison Moe said.
 Damian Williams, the U.S. attorney for the Southern District of New York, applauded the verdict in a statement that said Maxwell was convicted of "one of the worst crimes imaginable."